Full time: Three years

 Candidates do not need to prepare a speech but must bring loose comfortable clothing (preferably jogging bottoms, training shoes and a t-shirt), changing rooms are available.
 Guests of candidates are not permitted to attend the workshop or interview.
 If you have any questions about the interview/audition please contact the Admissions Tutor Chris Gilligan on (01772) 895341 or by email.

-On the BA (Hons) Contemporary Theatre and Performance, you’ll be studying in Preston at the heart of this thriving Performing Arts region - in addition to its own venues, the nearby cities of Manchester, Liverpool, Salford and Lancaster have the largest concentration of international theatres outside of the capital.
-This dynamic three–year course is for highly creative actors and performers that are driven to explore innovative and experimental theatre making and performance.
+On the BA (Hons) Theatre, you’ll be studying in Preston at the heart of this thriving Performing Arts region - in addition to its own venues, the nearby cities of Manchester, Liverpool, Salford and Lancaster have the largest concentration of international theatres outside of the capital.
+This dynamic course is for highly creative actors and performers that are driven to explore innovative and experimental theatre making and performance.

 The tutors are supportive in encouraging students to define their individual area of practice and to develop this throughout the course of the degree programme

-The first year of the course is designed to fully prepare you for the realistic, creative and physical demands of the degree course and theatre performance industry.
+The course will prepare you for the realistic, creative and physical demands of the degree course and theatre performance industry.
 Workshop-based sessions introduce you to a wide range of acting, performance and devising skills, complemented by lectures, seminars, screenings and theatre visits.
-Throughout the year, you will be creating original group performance work in small groups, as well as with level two students in their productions.
+You will be creating original group performance work in small groups, as well as with level two students in their productions.
 You will also perform in two public and tutor directed ensemble shows.

 Watch a recent video from the Degree Show 2016 that shows the exemplary work on the course.